yuichielectric-enterprise/reading-times-to-azure/README.md

 after_success:
   - mvn clean site
 ```
-The Maven documentation is published to [GitHub Pages](https://octodemo.com/pages/office-tools/reading-time-app).
+The Maven documentation is published to a [GitHub Pages site](https://octodemo.com/pages/office-tools/reading-time-app).

 Maven `site` creates basic project documentation and generates a   [Checkstyle](https://github.com/checkstyle/checkstyle) project report on coding style conventions as an example report.
+It generates plenty of errors as the code does not follow the Sun coding guidelines at all.

 Other reports like [PMD](https://pmd.github.io/), [FindBugs](http://findbugs.sourceforge.net/) or [Maven JXR](http://maven.apache.org/jxr/) can be included in the Maven [pom.xml](pom.xml).

-**Note:** it is not recommended to include Maven Javadoc as it takes several minutes to complete which is not very convenient during a live demo.
+**Note:** it is not recommended to include Maven Javadoc as it takes several minutes to write about 300 blobs to the `gh-pages` branch which is not very convenient during a live demo.

-The `before_install` and `after_success` require a token that can be added to the `.travis.yml` configuration as follows:
+The `before_install` and `after_success` steps require a token that can be added to the `.travis.yml` configuration as follows:
 ```
 gem install travis
 export GITHUB_TOKEN=<TOKEN>